 That depends.
 A virtual reality artist can make a virtual world using specially designed software.
-YouVisit specializes in capturing real-world content, so we utilize a variety of specialty video cameras to capture a real environment.
-We then stitch individual images together to create a 360-degree experience that can be viewed on browsers, mobile, and in VR.
+YouVisit specializes in capturing real-world content, so we utilize a variety of specialty video cameras to achieve a real environment.
+We then stitch individual images together to create a 360-degree experience that is viewable on browsers, mobile, and in VR.

 How Do I Learn More?

 There are a lot of great VR resources on the web and local groups getting into the technology.
-You just need to search them out.
-But if you’ve made it this far, subscribing to YouVisit’s blog is a good way to learn more about the tech.
+You need to search them out.
+But if you’ve made it this far, subscribing to YouVisit’s blog is an excellent way to learn more about the tech.